Grace Akallo: Activism and career

 Akallo wants to share her story in an effort to raise awareness of the effects of violence on children involved in war and what action can be done to stop the violence and rehabilitate ex-child soldiers.
 In her advocacy, Akallo pays particular attention to the stories of young girls as their stories are not usually highlighted and they often suffer more than boys from being child soldiers as they have been subjected to sexual assault and rape.
 In the documentary Grace, Milly, Lucy...
 Child Soldiers, Akallo says that helping to counsel and rehabilitate former child soldiers is especially important because "if we allow them to be a lost generation, it's not just this generation that is going to be lost".

 Akallo has also catalyzed action in Washington D.C. to help end the violence in Uganda by lobbying to the US Congress and delivering testimonies.
 She delivered a testimony during the hearing for amendments to the 2008 Child Soldiers Accountability Act, which helped contribute to the passage of those amendments.
 This act prohibits the use of child soldiers and serves to punish those who do.

 Akallo has also been in touch with a non-profit organization in Uganda called Empowering Hands.
 Though she is not one of the founders, nor works directly for the organization, Empowering Hands was founded by a group of former LRA child soldiers, some of whom were in the same camp as Akallo had been.
 Co-founders Milly Auma, Lucy Lanyero, Jennifer Achora, and Sara Ayero appear in Grace, Milly, Lucy...
-Child Soldiers with Akallo, along with a number of other women involved in the program.
+Child Soldiers with Akallo, along with a number of other women involved in the programme.
 Their goal is to counsel and rehabilitate female ex-child soldiers and help them reunite with their communities and have a chance at a better future.

 Most notably, in 2009, Akallo started a non-profit organization in America called United Africans for Women and Children's Rights (UAWCR) that aims to protect the rights of African women and children.
-In addition, she cofounded the Network of Young People Affected by War (NYPAW) through UNICEF in 2008 along with others who were affected by violence, including Ishmael Beah, Kon Kelei, Emmanuel Jal, Shena A. Gacu, and Zlata Filipović.
+In addition, she cofounded the Network of Young People Affected by War (NYPAW) through UNICEF in 2008, along with others who were affected by violence, including Ishmael Beah, Kon Kelei, Emmanuel Jal, Shena A. Gacu, and Zlata Filipović.
 The goal of NYPAW is to form connections between different countries where children have been affected by violence as child soldiers and reach out to find what aid those young people need and want to better help them.